-Follow-up Brush Management Survey February 2024; refer to the February 2023 notice below for the background information.
-The Fire Safe Council commissioned a follow-up Brush Management survey to assess existing conditions after the City conducted brush management efforts in the Rose Canyon open space park.
-The assessment was funded by a grant from San Diego Regional Fire Foundation.
+February 2024 Brush Management Assessment of the south rim of Rose Canyon: The University City Fire Safe Council commissioned a follow-up Brush Management survey to assess existing conditions after the City conducted brush management efforts in the Rose Canyon open space park.
+The assessments were funded by a grant from San Diego Regional Fire Foundation.

 February 2023: The University City Fire Safe Council commissioned biologists at Merkel & Associates, Inc. to conduct an assessment of vegetation density on government owned land that occurs within 100 feet of privately owned habitable structures located immediately adjacent to Rose Canyon and San Clemente Canyon.